gsusgg/ComfyUI_CozyGen/README.md

 *   Configure the `CozyGenDynamicInput` node's properties (e.g., `param_name`, `param_type`, `default_value`, `min_value`, `max_value`, `add_randomize_toggle`).
 *   Add a `CozyGenOutput` node at the end of your workflow to save the generated image and send real-time previews to the web UI.
 *   *IMPORTANT* When exporting your workflow, export with API into the `ComfyUI_CozyGen/workflows/` directory.

+*   Some dropdown menus may not automatically populate if the model folder is not a default.
+Use the choice_type widget to point to the correct models subfolder using its name (ex: loras)

 ### 2. Access the Web UI